openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 daemonize yes
 ```

+# Configure Users

+To change the default user password settings, modify `/home/mpf/openmpf-projects/openmpf/trunk/workflow-manager/src/main/resources/properties/user.properties`.
+Note that the default settings are public knowledge, which could be a security risk.

+Note that `mpf remove-user` and `mpf add-user` commands explained in the [Command Line Tools](#command-line-tools) section do not modify the `user.properties` file.
+If you remove a user using the `mpf remove-user` command, the changes will take effect at runtime, but an entry may still exist for that user in the `user.properties` file.
+If so, then the user account will be recreated the next time the Workflow Manager is restarted.

 # Configure Tomcat with HTTP

 When developing OpenMPF on a local machine, it is often most convenient to configure Tomcat to use HTTP instead of HTTPS.